unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 manuscript.

 ### Work Progress (10%)
-Weekly progress outlines (or reports) using GitHub org associated with this course (or other means) will help you plan your work, prepare for your meetings with your faculty advisor, and manage project development activities.
+Weekly progress outlines using **GitHub Kanban** project board and cards (and other means)  will help you plan your work, prepare for your meetings with your faculty advisor, and manage project development activities.
 Your faculty advisor will assess your work progress.